ksw2000/exec-in-cmd/README(Linux).md

     * c.java        (not using package)

 version >= 3.1.2
-> Put ".java" in the folder whit is same as package name
+> Put ".java" in the folder which is same as package name

 version <3.1.2
 > Put all ".java" in the same folder